pauldedwards/jekyll-now/resume.md

 Helping organisations with digital and organisational transformation.

 *	ITV (March 2017 – Ongoing) Leading a recovery of the Airtime Sales Technology modernisation programme.
-The project was on course for a £1m overspend and to be delivered late but through re-engineering of the solution and the agile processes around delivery this would be brought under control.

 *	Springer-Nature – (May 2016 – Feb 2017) Ensured the successful product delivery of multiple work-streams involved in merging MacMillan and Springer onto new digital platforms including SAP CRM and Hybris.